Xenophyte/davidseixas.github.io/engine_design.md

   <img height="300" width="450" src="{{ "/images/graph11.png" | absolute_url }}">
 </p>

 For our desired burn time of 20 sec need 100 ml of propellant for every kilogram of dry vehicle mass.
-For example for a vehicle mass of 50 kg we need 4.9 litres or 20 kg of propellant.BBB
+For example for a vehicle mass of 50 kg we need 4.9 litres or 20 kg of propellant.CCC